dailymotion/ad-sdk-sample/README.md

 ---

-### `loadAdsSequence(appState: AppState): void`
+### `loadAdsSequence(appState: AppState, developmentOptions?: DevelopmentOptions): void`

 Loads ads sequence with the provided contextual information. <br />

 After this call, the ad SDK will listen to the progress of the video and will trigger an `AD_BREAK_START` event whenever an ad break is about to begin.
 When this event occurs, the video player is expected to pause playback.
 Playback should resume only after the corresponding AD_BREAK_END event is received. <br />

 A preroll ad may start automatically after this call.
 If no preroll is available, the SDK will send an AD_BREAK_END event to indicate that content playback can proceed.<br />

 This method should be called once per video, before starting the main content.